pokt-scan/what-to-stake-consumer/README.md

 **The optimization results are optimal given the aforementioned simplifications.**

+### IMPORTANT WARNING

+⚠️ **Recommendation:** Before adding keys, we strongly advise you to first use the tool with `dry_mode` set to `true`.
+This will allow you to understand what the tool is going to do without making any actual changes. ⚠️

 ### Requirements

 1. POKTscan API Token.
 Get yours at: [POKTscan API Token](https://poktscan.com/teams?tab=api_token)